 BiographyWarren, Alvin (Alvin Cohen); b.
-May 15, 1913, Brooklyn, New York; Jewish; Education through the 7th grade, GED; Single; Teamster, Truck Driver, Taxi Driver, and Union Organizer for CIP, UAW and UE, CP 1937; Domicile 286 McClelan Avenue, Mt.
-Vernon, New York and YMCA, Main Street, Tarrytown, New York; Sailed April 21, 1937 aboard the Manhattan; Served in the Albacete Auto Park, Driver; XV BDE, Driver, later assistant and bodyguard; Liaison to BDE; Rank Teniente; Return to the US on September 11, 1938, aboard the Aurania.; WWII US Army, 29th Infantry Division, Co C, 121st Combat Engineers, attached to 116th Combat Team, rank Corporal, d.
+May 15, 1913, Brooklyn, New York; Jewish; Education through the 7th grade, GED; Single; Teamster, Truck Driver, Taxi Driver, and Union Organizer for CIP, UAW and UE; CP 1937; Domicile 286 McClelan Avenue, Mt.
+Vernon, New York and YMCA, Main Street, Tarrytown, New York; Sailed April 21, 1937 aboard the Manhattan; Served in the Albacete Auto Park, Driver; XV BDE, Driver, later assistant and bodyguard; Liaison to BDE; Rank Teniente; Returned to the US on September 11, 1938, aboard the Aurania; WWII US Army, 29th Infantry Division, Co C, 121st Combat Engineers, attached to 116th Combat Team, Rank Corporal; d.
 October 18, 1997, New York.

 Sources: ALBA PHOTO 128 Alvin Warren Photographs; Harriman.
 Code A